A Family Affair (1984 film)

-A Family Affair is a 1984 Hong Kong comedy-drama film directed by and starring Dean Shek, and co-starring Samuel Hui, Jenny Tseng, Olivia Cheng and Melvin Wong.
+A Family Affair is a 1984 Hong Kong comedy-drama film directed by and starring Dean Shek, and co-starring Sam Hui, Olivia Cheng, Jenny Tseng, and Melvin Wong.

 Plot

-Wing-cheung (Samuel Hui) and Nancy (Olivia Cheng) have separated due to personality clashes, leaving their pair of children, Tommy (Siu Ban-ban) and Maisy (Helen Chan), under the care of Nancy's father, Alex (Dean Shek).
+Wing-cheung (Sam Hui) and his wife Nancy (Olivia Cheng) have separated due to personality clashes, leaving their pair of children, 10-year-old Maisy and 7-year-old Tommy, under the care of Nancy's father, Alex (Dean Shek).
 Not long after, Wing-cheung and Nancy have each met new lovers.
 Not wanting his grandchildren to fall into the hands of stepparents, Alex devise a plan for Wing-cheung and Nancy to reconcile.
 However, his plan backfires and Wing-cheung and Nancy eventually file for divorce.
 Feeling disappointed and upset, Tommy and Maisy run away from home.